The Impact of Cosmic Rays on the Kinematics of the Circumgalactic Medium: Methods

 We do not include metal-line cooling for temperatures above $10^4$ K. Although this is a limitation of the simulation, these effects are mitigated by the fact that the balance between heating and cooling at warm CGM temperatures is dominated by the extragalactic UV background.
 In this case, excluding metal-line cooling overestimates the cooling time by a factor of $\sim 3-5$ \citep{Shen:2010}.
 Additionally, the cooling times in $10^{4-4.5}$ K gas are well estimated by primordial cooling \citep{Hopkins:2018}.

 Both simulations model star formation assuming a Kroupa IMF \citep{Kroupa:2001} and `blastwave' supernova feedback \citep{Stinson:2006}.
 We allow star formation to happen in cold ($T < 10^4$ K), dense ($n > 0.2\, \mathrm{cm}^{-3}$) gas with an efficiency of 15\% and a characteristic timescale of $10^6$ years.
 Each supernova injects $0.75 \times 10^{51}$ erg of energy into the surrounding gas.
+Supernovae also inject $1.4 M_{\odot}$ of mass into all neighboring particles within the smoothing length.
+Of the total injected mass, $0.63 M_{\odot}$ is assumed to be iron and $0.13 M_{\odot}$ is assumed to be oxygen, based on SNIa yield models \citep{Thielemann:1986}.
+Metal transport is modeled by diffusion as described in \citet{Shen:2010}.

 In \pocr, cosmic-ray energy is injected into the simulation during supernova feedback events.
-The total injected supernova energy remains constant, but 10\% is injected in the form of cosmic ray energy.
+The total injected supernova energy remains constant, but 10\% is injected in the form of cosmic-ray energy.
 Cosmic-ray transport is modeled as isotropic diffusion with a constant diffusion coefficient of $\kappa = 10^{29} {\rm cm}^2 {\rm s}^{-2}$.

 We also include SMBH feedback as described in \citet{Tremmel:2017}.
 SMBH seeds form in very dense gas ($n > 3 m_H/{\rm cm}^3$) with low metallicities ($Z < 3 \times 10^{-4} Z_{\odot}$).
 SMBH accrete gas through both mergers and modified Bondi-Hoyle accretion \citep{Tremmel:2017} and redistribute 0.2\% of the mass energy of their accreted material into nearby gas via thermal feedback.
 We do not inject additional cosmic-ray energy during SMBH feedback events.